leoniemclaughlin7/jenas-creations/docs/README.md

 3. A wish list.
 As a nice to have, a wish list would allow users to add items to their list which they can checkout at a later date.
 This would improve the overall usability of the site and add nice additional functionality.
 4. The ability to like products.
 As a future feature having the ability of the user to like or favourite products would be a nice addition to have, as it adds a more personal touch to the site.
 5. More profile information.
 It would be nice to allow users to create more profile information such as a profile picture, change their password or email.
 6. Free delivery threshold.
-As a future feature a fee delivery threshold could be added to reward users that are willing to spend a certain amount of money at Jenas creations.
+As a future feature a free delivery threshold could be added to reward users that are willing to spend a certain amount of money at Jenas creations.

 # E-commerce business model